bitnami/charts/bitnami/milvus/README.md

 ### Prometheus metrics

-This chart can be integrated with Prometheus by setting `*.metrics.enabled` (under the `dataCoord`, `dataNode`, `indexCoord`, `indexNode`, `proxy`, `queryCoord`, `queryNode` and `rootCoord` sections) to true.
+This chart can be integrated with Prometheus by setting `*.metrics.enabled` (under the `coordinator`, `dataNode`, `queryNode`, `streamingNode` and `proxy` sections) to true.
 This will expose the Milvus native Prometheus port in both the containers and services.
 The services will also have the necessary annotations to be automatically scraped by Prometheus.

 #### Prometheus requirements